 E-bike riders are not eligible to win the prizes for the fastest man or woman on the timed KoM/QoM segment.
 However, they are eligible to win prizes associated with the other placements.

-The course is always open.
-You may begin riding whenever you wish; however, a departure window between 6:00 a.m. and 8:00 a.m. is suggested.
+The courses are always open.
+You may begin riding whenever you wish; however, a departure window between 6:30 a.m. and 8:00 a.m. is suggested.